Carol Polis: Biography

 Carol Polis judged the December 16, 1995 contest between former and future world Heavyweight champion Mike Tyson and Buster Mathis, Jr., won by Tyson by a third round knockout at the Spectrum (by then named the "Cores States Spectrum") in Philadelphia.

 Polis retired as a boxing judge after scoring a bout between Gabriel Rosado and Ariel Espinal at South Philadelphia High School in Philadelphia on April 4, 2009.
 Rosado won the bout by a fifth round technical knockout.

 Polis was inducted into the Philadelphia Jewish Sports Hall of Fame and into the Pennsylvania Boxing Hall of Fame as a Judge in 2020.

 Book

 Polis, along with author Rich Hershlag, co-wrote a biographical book about her life and experiences as a boxing judge.
 The book, titled "The Lady is a Champ", was released on May 10, 2012.

 Personal

 Polis has four children from a previous marriage and her husband Bob Polis has four children.
 She moved to Cape Coral, Florida, in 2018, once her days as a boxing judge were over.
 Polis has since moved back to Southampton, Pennsylvania in 2022, and is currently available for speaking engagements promoting her book, The Lady Is A Champ, which can be found on the Amazon.com internet sales website.

+Polis survived breast cancer in 2007.

+Rocky V

+Polis appears in a cameo as a boxing judge in Rocky V.